-Red wine from the Central Coast (Daou from Paso Robles) pairs well with this onslaught of finally crafted meats.
-Dessert comes with the set menu and what better way to end an evening with chocolate flourless cake dusted with powder that looks like a camouflage art piece on the plate; but this piece is better than any other flourless cake we’ve tried.
-It reminds me of the care this group puts in to choosing dessert as often we will go to HiHo Cheeseburger just to take the cheesecake home.
+Red wine from the Central Coast (Daou from Paso Robles) pairs well with this onslaught of finely crafted meats.
+What better way to end an evening with chocolate flourless cake dusted with powder that looks like a camouflage art piece on the plate, but this piece is better than any other flourless cake we’ve tried.
+It reminds me of the care this group puts into choosing dessert as often we will go to HiHo Cheeseburger just to take the cheesecake home.

 Matu is birthed from Jerry Greenberg (SUGARFISH, Nozawa Bar, KazuNori, Uovo, and HiHo Cheeseburger), along with Michael Odell (First Light Steak Club), Ryan Gianola (Hillstone Restaurant Group), and Scott Linder (accomplished private chef), so of course, you can expect only the best.

 Other items of interest that can be ordered on the menu include broccolini, beef tallow French Fries, and Lobster Tails.
 The Cocktail Menu is discreet with options like Palomas, Skinny Margaritas, Aged Pear Martinis, and Old Fashioneds.